 Instead, you should determine the two or three tasks that are most important to complete, based on urgency, rather than difficulty.

 Get these done in the morning when you are fresh and have the most energy.
 Completing the urgent tasks first will keep you ahead of your schedule and avoid the stressful last-minute dashes to get your stuff done.
 As an added bonus, striking them off your to-do list early will set the tone and help you build momentum for the rest of your productive day.

-And crossing things off your To-Do List just feels: So.
+And crossing things off on your To-Do List just feels: So.
 Damn.
 Good.